 November 4, 2021

-The past few years have seen substantial growth in the number of people marketing their leasehold properties to be let on a short-term basis with companies such as Airbnb.
-However, as a result, there has been a rise in court cases in which the courts are finding that Airbnb lettings constitute a breach of covenant of the ‘user’.
+The past few years have seen substantial growth in the number of people marketing their leasehold properties on a short-term basis with companies such as Airbnb.
+However, as a result, there has been a rise in court cases in which the courts are finding that Airbnb lettings can constitute a breach of the lease.
+This is type of short-term letting is typically in breach of lease clauses, known as covenants.

 A covenant is an obligation, given by a leaseholder or freeholder, to do or not to do something.
 Covenants can be positive or restrictive/negative in nature.